tier4/AutowareArchitectureProposal.proj/Planning/Planning.md

 ## Input

-The input messages to Planning stack:
+The table below summarizes the overal input into Planning stack:

 | Input   | Data Type  | Explanation                             |
 |---------|------------|-----------------------------------------|